Writing

 It’s been an interesting ride.

 I’ll be honest with you, reader.
 I may have lost some pages on the way, my spine may be a bit battered, I—okay, I don’t think I can continue with this book metaphor, but it was fun while it lasted.
-The thing is, this past year has been filled with change for me—change within my family, my career, my relationships, where I live, what I believe, and ultimately who I am as a person.

 Editing